Last Updated on

 Large foreigner fighters tend to have a massive advantage when they fight in Thailand.
-Since there are almost no Thai fighters their size, they will typically have a 10-30 lb advantage over every opponent they face.
+Since there are almost no Thai fighters their size, they will typically have a 10-30 lb advantage over every opponent they face Download New West Organic 7 3.
 This can result in a lot of KO wins being accumulated.

 Occasionally, they might end up fight someone their size, but that is pretty rare.
 Big foreigners, can clean up the ranks because there is very little competition.
 Unless you fight in a place like Phuket, where there are a lot of other bigger foreigners training and fighting, you will typically have a huge advantage fighting in Thailand.

 Some big fighters are quite skilled, but you need to fight on the larger promotions to get matched up with some of these foreigners.

 These are the people who move down to Thailand to become professional fighters, until they realize what being a fighter in Thailand is actually like.

 These guys often have unrealistic expectations of trying to get 15-20 fights in a year, without accounting for injuries, sickness, and even fatigue.